Members of the Spanish Royal Family have been extremely visible during their vacations in Mallorca.

-Several Spanish news outlets have in recent days released leaked recordings from a German aristocrat said to have dated King Juan Carlos.
+Several Spanish news outlets have in recent days released leaked recordings from a German aristocrat who was friends with King Juan Carlos.

 Corinna Larsen Adkins, also known as Corinna zu Sayn-Wittgenstein-Sayn, has for years caused controversy in Spain and helped lead to Don Juan Carlos’ abdication.